3lvis/Sync/README.md

 #### How can I load tens of thousands of objects without blocking my UI?

 Saving to a background context or a main context could still block the UI since merging to the main thread is a task that of course is done in the main thread.
-Luckily `DATAStack` has a `newNonMergingBackgroundContext` context that helps us to perform saves without hitting the main thread and any point.
+Luckily `DataStack` has a `newNonMergingBackgroundContext` context that helps us to perform saves without hitting the main thread and any point.
 If you want to load new items, let's say using a `NSFetchedResultController` you can do it like this:

 ```swift
 try self.fetchedResultsController.performFetch()